Skip to content

 IPMI SoL

 IPMI supports the ability to get console access to the server using Serial-over-LAN.
-PiKVM can act as a proxy for your server's COM port.
+With this feature PiKVM will act as a proxy for your server's COM port.

 ipmi: